DavidDock/cheers-api/README.md

 * Can delete own comment in api

 ##### Results
-A single comment can be correctly viewed in /comments/int:pk/ API view and only the owner of the comment can successfully update or destory the comment in the view.
+A single comment can be correctly viewed in /comments/int:pk/ API view and only the owner of the comment can successfully update or destroy the comment in the view.

 #### Create Star-drf
 As a developer I can create star and view in admin